REPORT

 To see a previous program I did with Anchored Outdoors: visit https://anchoredoutdoors.com/live-with-kevin-feenstra-matching-baitfish-patterns-and-techniques/.

-Kevin’s Book, Now Shipping!:
+Kevin’s Original Baitfish Book, Now Shipping!:

 Several years ago, after the last DVD launch, I started working on a book project.
 The book is now complete, and is shipping.
 This book is about fishing baitfish patterns for migratory fish, steelhead and lake run browns.
 It contains a lot of information about the minnows, reading the water, fishing various types of structure, and some good fly patterns.
 It also features a lot of beautiful photography of our minnows and fish.
 The book is called “Matching Baitfish: Patterns and Techniques for Great Lakes Steelhead and Lake Run Browns“.
 To order through my retail site, go to matching-baitfish-by-kevin-feenstra.
 I am happy to sign each copy per your request.